humongous life

 23632547_10210551252637905_3338815400344109344_o.jpg

-In smelly Gowanus, Brooklyn, Aly spent a few years in a warehouse studio collective, 2021 - 2023.
-Prior to that she membered in a long running collective at White Street Studios in Tribeca, New York.
+Aly worked in a warehouse studio collective for several years in Gowanus.
+Before that she was in a long running collective at White Street Studios in Tribeca, New York.

 She earned a BA in 2014 from Massachusetts College of Art and Design, within the SIM department.
-SIM (Studio for Interrelated Media), is a unique and exquisite learning space for experimental and interdisciplinary art.
-As a community they put on a cohesive group show each week for department review.
+SIM (Studio for Interrelated Media), is a unique learning space for experimental and interdisciplinary art.
+It is a community where they put on a cohesive group show each week.

 In SIM a great focus is put on presentation and production.
-Through her teacher Elaine Buckholtz, Aly applied for an exclusive internship producing the Telluride Film Festival, where Elaine had been Lighting Director for a decade.
-She returned for 7 more years, working in the Art Department designing and building sets and as a Production Manager.
+Through her teacher Elaine Buckholtz, Aly applied for a highly selective internship at the Telluride Film Festival.
+She started as a PA and returned for 7 more years, as a Production Manager and also working in the Art Department designing and building sets.